Overview of machine learning with Amazon SageMaker - Amazon SageMaker

 2. Clean the data – To improve model training, inspect the data and clean it, as needed.
 For example, if your data has a country name attribute with values United States and US, you can edit the data to be consistent.

 3. Prepare or transform the data – To improve performance, you might perform additional data transformations.
-For example, you might choose to combine attributes.
-If your model predicts the conditions that require de-icing an aircraft, instead of using temperature and humidity attributes separately, you can combine those attributes into a new attribute to get a better model.
+For example, you might choose to combine attributes for a model that predicts the conditions that require de-icing an aircraft.
+Instead of using temperature and humidity attributes separately, you can combine those attributes into a new attribute to get a better model.

 In SageMaker, you can preprocess example data using SageMaker APIs with the SageMaker Python SDK in an integrated development environment (IDE).
 With SDK for Python (Boto3) you can fetch, explore, and prepare your data for model training.
-For information about data preparation, processing, and transforming your data, see Prepare data, Process data, and Create, store, and share features with Amazon SageMaker Feature Store.
+For information about data preparation, processing, and transforming your data, see Recommendations for choosing the right data preparation tool in SageMaker, Use processing jobs to run data transformation workloads, and Create, store, and share features with Feature Store.

 2. Train a model – Model training includes both training and evaluating the model, as follows: